Bach Centre DLP - frequently-asked questions

 There are five lessons in the DLP.
 When you have completed the last lesson the mentor will notify us and we will arrange for a Bach Centre-approved Level 1 certificate to be issued to you.

-We don't offer the course online, but you can arrange to submit work and receive lessons by email.
+We don't offer the course on a web site, but you can send and receive lessons by email.
 Just tell us you want this when you book the course.
 We will still send any books you order by post, of course.

 The course meets the course approval criteria that apply to all level 1 courses.
 Topics covered include: